google/gsocguides/pages/mentor/00-what_is_google_summer_of_code.md

 ## A Brief History of Google Summer of Code

 Google Summer of Code began in 2005 as a complex experiment with a simple goal: helping students find work related to their academic pursuits during their school holidays.
 In GSoC's first year, 40 projects and 400 students participated.
-By the conclusion of the twelfth Google Summer of Code in 2016, over 12,000 students have been accepted into the program.
-Best of all, most of the organizations participating over the past seven years reported that the program helped them find new community members and active committers.
+By the conclusion of the twelfth Google Summer of Code in 2017, over 13,000 students have been accepted into the program.
+Best of all, most of the organizations participating have reported that the program helped them find new community members and active committers.

 See the appendix for a more extensive history of the program.